steveschulze/PTF/README.md

 <figure class="image" id="fig:pie">
   <img src="figures/PTF_CCSN_types.png" width="400">
   <figcaption><b>Figure 1</b>: The PTF CCSN sample consists of 888 objects divided into three families and 12 classes.
-The size of each subclassand family is shown in the legend.
+The size of each sub-class and family is shown in the legend.
 </figcaption>
 </figure>